jronnberg/core-java-spring/documentation/plant-description-engine/plant-description-monitor-sd.md

 The PDE gathers information about the presence of all specified systems in the active plant description.
 If a system is not present it raises an alarm.
 If it detects that an unknown system has registered a service in the service registry it also raises an alarm.

 The PDE can, tentatively, also gather system data and inventory data about the systems in the plant.
-If that is gathered it can be retrieved using this services.
+If that is gathered it can be retrieved using this service.

 This service is produced by the PDE and can be consumed by, for example, a dash-board to manage the alarms that the PDE raises.